senipatel/ai-economy-forcaster/README.md

 MIT License is a permissive license that allows anyone to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as the original copyright notice and license are included.

-### License Selection

-You are free to:
-- ✅ Use the software commercially
-- ✅ Modify the software
-- ✅ Distribute the software
-- ✅ Private use
-- ✅ Sublicense

-With conditions:
-- ⚠️ License and copyright notice must be included

-For more details, see the full [MIT License](https://opensource.org/licenses/MIT) text.

 ---